-An Intervention Order is an order that is made by the Magistrates’ Court that prohibits certain behaviours that the Judicial Officer believes may put another person at risk.
+Intervention Orders are protective orders made by the Magistrates’ Court that prohibit certain behaviours that the Judicial Officer believes may put another person at risk.

 Terms Used in Intervention Orders

 The ‘Applicant’ in an Intervention Order is the person who applies to take the order out to protect themselves or another person.
-For example, a police officer may be the ‘Applicant’ applying for the Intervention Order to protect another person.
+For example, a police officer may be the ‘Applicant’ applying for the order to protect another person.

-The ‘Protected Person’ or ‘Affected Family Member’ is the person, or victim of crime, who has been affected by the behaviour of the Respondent and the order is in place protecting this person.
+The ‘Protected Person’ or ‘Affected Family Member’ is the affected person, or victim of crime, of the behaviour of the Respondent.
+The order is in place protecting this person.

 Contact Us Today